polifonia-project/endpoint/README.md

 Note that your final KG needs to follows Polifonia's conventions: the ontology prefix needs to be `https://w3id.org/polifonia/ontology/` while your resources prefix needs to be `https://w3id.org/polifonia/resource/`.

+Also update the file `.docker/yasgui_index.html` by adding your endpoint name in line 54.
+Also update the file `.docker/conf.lodview.ttl` by adding your endpoint name in line 54.

 ### Running in production

 TBD

-To run the endpoint, use
+Make sure to define the port that has been assigned to your project.
+You can check for this by heading to To run the endpoint, use

 ```
 docker-compose build